 Bologna is one of the main Italian Cities, renowned all over the World, for its liveliness and its artistic beauties.
-Nicknamed “La Dotta” because of its ancient University; “La Rossa” for its walls and terracotta roofs; “La Grassa” for its traditional dishes, Bologna is also an excellent starting point for a tour in Florence, Milan, Venice, Rome and Turin.
+Nicknamed “La Dotta” because of its ancient University; “La Rossa” for its walls and terracotta roofs; “La Grassa” for its traditional dishes.

-Just 30 minutes from Bologna by train, Modena is an extraordinary combination of innovation and history.
+Just 20 minutes from Bologna by train, Modena is an extraordinary combination of innovation and history.
 The beautiful architectural attractions in its historic centre became a UNESCO World Heritage Site in 1997, including, in particular, the Duomo, Piazza Grande and the Torre Ghirlandina.
-Moreover, the city is home to many cultural institutes including the Museo Civico d’Arte (Civic art museum), the Centro Archeologico-Etnologico (Archaeological and Ethnological museum) and the Galleria Estense.
+Moreover, the city is home to many cultural institutes including the Galleria Estense.

-Motor racing fans must not miss a visit to the MEF, the museum dedicated to the life of Enzo Ferrari, where photos, videos and memorabilia bring back to life the sports legend admired throughout the world.
+Motor racing fans must not miss a visit to the MEF, the museum dedicated to the life of Enzo Ferrari, where photos and memorabilia bring back to life the sports legend admired throughout the world.

 50 km from Bologna